lucaong/sprockets-chain/README.md

 # SprocketsChain (experimental)

-`SprocketsChain` parses sprocket includes and returns the dependency chain, which is an ordered list of file paths where each file appears after all its dependencies.
+`SprocketsChain` parses sprockets directives and returns the dependency chain, which is an ordered list of file paths where each file appears after all its dependencies.

+## Why:

+In some situations (e.g. JavaScript tests) precompiling assets is slow and actually not needed.
+It is more efficient to just require separate JavaScript/CoffeeScript assets in the correct order, and `SprocketsChain` is parsing require directives to provide you with the correct ordered list of file paths.

 ## Usage: